Understanding User Preferences in Explainable Artificial Intelligence: A Survey and a Mapping Function Proposal: Who are users of XAI, what they want from XAI, and how deliver it: a Mapping Function

-In the case of users, we have three categories of users.
-1- Stakeholders such as banks, hospitals, and institutions.
-2- Experts, such as doctors.
-3-Not expert users, such as an applicant for loan applications or patients.
+\begin{enumerate} \item Stakeholders such as banks, hospitals, and institutions. \item Experts that can be AI experts such as developers and non- AI domain experts such as doctors. \item Not expert users, such as an applicant for loan applications or patients. \end{enumerate} In the next section, we will discuss each category of AI users in details.

-In the case of desired properties for XAI, we have plausibility (actionability), sparsity, run time, being model agnostic, data manifold closeness, causality, and fairness.
+The other element of this mapping function that we discussed in Section~\ref{practice} is the desired properties for XAI which were as follow~\cite{verma2020counterfactual},~\cite{verma2021counterfactual}: 1- Plausibility (actionability), 2- Sparsity, 3- Run time, 4- Being model agnostic, 5- Data manifold closeness, 6- Causality, 7-Fairness.